LukeDenHartog/professional-readme-generator/README.md

 ## Installation

  First clone the files from my GitHub Profile Repository: https://github.com/Afrozez/weather-dashboard.
-To install this project it is recommended that you install Visual Studio Code: https://code.visualstudio.com and the latest version of the Chrome browser.
+To us this project you must locate and go to the downloaded file inside of the console and enter "npm install".
+Also It's recommended to install Visual Studio Code: https://code.visualstudio.com and the latest version of the Chrome browser.

 ## Usage